funkhaus/wordpress-theme-boilerplate/README.md

 The theme directory name should be something short and indicative of the client's name, with the year the theme was built.
 For example, `bmw2015`, or `prettybird2015`.
 We do it this way so we can quickly tell how old a code base is, and easily build a new theme years later, and not worry about local caching of files.

-Your directory structure would generally look something like this:
+Generally, the structure of your theme directory will look like this:

 ```
 clientname2015